 - Traumatic brain injury leading to an incurable mental impairment; or

-- Third-degree burn covering a minimum of 40% of the body and requiring a skin graft, or burns that cover most of both hands, or one hand and the face.
+- Third-degree burns covering a minimum of 40% of the body and requiring a skin graft, or burns that cover most of both hands, or one hand, and the face.

 Additional Workers’ Compensation Benefits

 In addition to benefits for lost wages and medical treatment, Texas law also allows for the following:

 - Travel expenses: Reimbursement for traveling to and from doctor appointments at facilities at least thirty miles from your home.